Ferdinand Topacio: Cases handled

 Topacio undertakes extensive pro bono publico work: the U.E.
-Legal Aid Clinic, Katapat Legal Aid (under ABS-CBN), Pasang Masda Jeepney Driver's Organization, head of the legal panel of Volunteers Against Crime and Corruption (VACC), the Sulongbayan Movement and Barangay Youth Against Graft and Corruption (BAYAGCO), and as Chief Legal Counsel of Col. Cezar O. Mancao II, principal witness against Sen. Panfilo Lacson in the Dacer-Corbito Double Murder Case.
+Legal Aid Clinic, Katapat Legal Aid (under ABS-CBN), Pasang Masda Jeepney Driver's Organization, head of the legal panel of Volunteers Against Crime and Corruption (VACC), the Sulongbayan Movement and Barangay Youth Against Graft and Corruption (BAYAGCO), and as Chief Legal Counsel of Senior Superintendent Cezar O. Mancao II, principal witness against Sen. Panfilo Lacson in the Dacer-Corbito Double Murder Case.
 However, he withdrew from the case last July 3, 2012, citing "awkwardness" in his relationship with the Department of Justice after subsequently appearing on behalf of former First Gentleman Jose Miguel Arroyo in a string of cases filed by the government against him.
 He was Lead Counsel in Marcos v.
 Manila North Tollways Corporation (MNTC) (G.R.
 No. 166910)169917), companion case to Francisco v.
 Toll Regulatory Board, which questioned the constitutionality of the transfer of the Philippine National Construction Corporation toll franchise to a private corporation.
 He is Lead Counsel for Pasang Masda in Social Justice Movement v.
 Pilipinas Shell Petroleum, et al., where he succeeded in temporarily halting oil price hike for close to six months and in having the Supreme Court declare that oil companies' books may be subject to audit.

 As a defense attorney, he is lead counsel for Jaime Paule, principal witness in the so-called Fertilizer Fund Scam hearings held before the Senate Blue Ribbon Committee in 2009.
 He was lead defense Counsel for Lope Jimenez, one of the principal accused in the Ruby Rose Barrameda Murder Case, who was consequently excluded from the Information by the Department of Justice.
 Jimenez, and all accused were subsequently cleared in all charges.
 He is the lead defense counsel for former Palawan Gov. Joel Reyes in the Ortega Murder Case, which resulted in Reyes' being exonerated.
 He was under retainer as defense counsel for former Philippine Amusement and Gaming Corporation Chairman Efraim Genuino.